 Our Association has established advisory positions on two AAFCO (Association of American Feed Control Officials) Committees; the Pet Food Committee and the Ingredient Definitions Committee.
 AAFCO develops model pet food regulations that become law in most states.
 Our positions within AAFCO provide consumers a voice as new regulations are being developed.
 Previous to these positions being established, only industry representatives (via their trade associations) held advisory positions at AAFCO.
 This effort took us several years, but we are now there – a voice for the pet food consumer.

 As well, our Association has been recognized by FDA authorities as a industry stakeholder group (consumers).
 Previous to the organization of the Association for Truth in Pet Food, FDA ignored requests for meetings with consumer representatives.
-Since our development in early 2013, we have been provided several phone conferences and two face to face meetings with FDA administration.
+Since our development in early 2013, we have been provided several phone conferences and several face to face meetings with FDA administration.

 Ongoing work towards pet food transparency

 The Association’s most significant effort is The Pledge to Quality and Origin.
 This ongoing effort is providing pet food consumers with transparency unlike anything that has ever been achieved in pet food.
 Click Here to learn more about the Pledge and view the Pledges we have received.

 Giving consumers a voice with pet food